jzeiders/GraduateML/src/Project1/submission/Report.md

      - Column sample by tree: 0.8
      - Random state: 42
      - Utilized all available CPU cores (n_jobs=-1)

-## Target Variable Transformation

-- The target variable (Sale_Price) was log-transformed before model training
-- Predictions were exponentiated before saving to submission files

-## Prediction Process

-1. Fitted both models on the training data
-2. Applied the same preprocessing steps to the test data
-3. Generated predictions using both models
-4. Exponentiated the predictions to revert the log transformation
-5. Created two separate submission files (mysubmission1.txt and mysubmission2.txt) containing PID and predicted Sale_Price

-Note: The code uses a random seed (42) for reproducibility across runs.

 ## Section 2 Performance Metrics